fewagewasd/ng-meetup-angular-data/README.md

-# ng-meetup-angular-data
+# Angular Data @AngularJS Meetup Vienna

-Angular-Data Talk @AngularJS Meetup Vienna
+This is the source code for my Angular-Data talk at the AngularJS Meetup in Vienna (Jan 12th, 2015).